- Annual FERPA Notice*

 Must I formally acknowledge that I understand FERPA?

 All faculty and staff that have access to student records are required to participate in an initial FERPA training experience, with mandatory refreshers every other year.
 This training includes an assessment activity that requires a 70% pass rate for continued access to student data.
-However, any staff interested in learning more about FERPA may contact the Registrar or Executive Director for Enrollment Services for training services.
+However, any staff interested in learning more about FERPA may contact the University Registrar for training services.

 Do student and/or temporary employees have to maintain the confidentiality of student records?